 It’s not that much different honestly.
 The main difference is the time you have to invest as an actor on set.
 With TV you have a much larger amount of filming to do for an entire series.
 A movie lasts two hours or so.
 It’s time that’s basically the biggest difference from my experience.

 Is there a way people in the UK can watch your short movie The Break?

 Haha!
 I don’t think so.
-Currently it’s going around some short film festivals.
-Once it’s done there our director Sam Roukin (Turn, Harry Potter and the Deathly Hollows, SHIELD) might make the video public or it may never be seen by another living soul.
+Currently, it’s going around some short film festivals.
+Once it’s done there our director Sam Roukin (Turn, Harry Potter and the Deathly Hallows, SHIELD) might make the video public or it may never be seen by another living soul.
 We’ll have to wait and see together.

 Have you done theatre during your career?

-While at school we only did theatre, however I’ve never had the opportunity of doing theatre professionally.
-Part of me doesn’t mind because it is such an underpaid job within the acting community but it’s hard to beat the raw artistic beauty of theatre and I find myself missing it quite a lot these day.
+While at school we only did theatre, however, I’ve never had the opportunity of doing theatre professionally.
+Part of me doesn’t mind because it is such an underpaid job within the acting community but it’s hard to beat the raw artistic beauty of theatre and I find myself missing it quite a lot these days.
 Maybe one day here soon.

 Do you find learning your lines easy?